tdownie0/music-theor-ease/topics/Website_Setup/ch2.md

 The basics of both of these languages come from a fairly simple set of rules, and we will be touching on all of these.
 HTML has quite a vast amount of possible elements that can be declared on a page, and being fully aware of all of them is pretty impressive.
-There really are only a few essential tags to be aware of along with their properties.
-Once we have these, you will be able to manage putting most things on a page correctly.
-The more specific you get with these HTML tags, the more they have implicit CSS rules associated with them.
-Tags are also important to use in the manner that they were designed for, so that people with accessibility concerns that use screen readers and such still have access to your content.
-It is very confusing for these users if tags are used when they are not intended to be used in certain circumstances, possibly preventing them from interacting with the content as you anticipated.
+With that said, there really are only a few essential tags to be aware of along with their properties.
+After being introduced to these, managing how things are placed on a page will be much easier.
+The more specific one is with these HTML tags, the more they will have implicit CSS rules associated with them, and possibly more default functionality as well.
+Tags are also important to use in the manner that they were designed for.
+This enables people with accessibility concerns using devices like screen readers and such to still have access to your content.
+It is very confusing for these users if tags are used when they are not intended to be used in certain circumstances, possibly preventing them from interacting with the content as anticipated.

 All of that said, you are not expected to be a master at the subject right from the beginning.
 Going into properly handling accessibility on websites is also its own speciality.
 If you look for